-More new guest announcements are yet to come, so please be sure to check back frequently.
-We have some extremely talented individuals that we are sure you’ll be excited to meet at ConAlope!
-Closer to the convention date, this page will be updated with when and where during the con you can meet these individuals and attend their panels.
+We are proud to announce some extremely talented individuals as our Guests of Honor and we are sure you’ll be excited to meet them at Westercon 70.
+Closer to the convention date, we will update to highlight when and where during the con you can meet them and attend their panels.

 Julie Dillon [Official Website] is a freelance sci-fi and fantasy artist whose work has earned her two Hugo Awards, four Chesley awards and a World Fantasy Award nomination.